 Brand Elevation.
 Our strategy is to move the brand beyond curating and selling product to conceptualizing and selling spaces, by building an ecosystem of Products, Places, Services and Spaces that establishes the RH brand as a global thought leader, taste and place maker.
 We believe our seamlessly integrated ecosystem of immersive experiences inspires customers to dream, design, dine, travel and live in a world thoughtfully curated by RH, creating an impression and connection unlike any other brand in the world.
 Our hospitality efforts will continue to elevate the RH brand as we extend beyond the four walls of our Galleries into RH Guesthouses, where our goal is to create a new market for travelers seeking privacy and luxury in the \$200 billion North American hotel industry.
-We entered this industry with the opening of the RH Guesthouse New York in September 2022, and are in the process of constructing our second RH Guesthouse in Aspen.
+We entered this industry with the opening of the RH Guesthouse New York in September 2022 and are in the process of constructing our second RH Guesthouse in Aspen.
 In June 2023, we opened RH England, The Gallery at the Historic Aynho Park, a 400-year-old landmark estate representing the most inspiring and immersive physical expression of the brand to date.
 RH England marked the beginning of our global expansion beyond North America.
-Additionally, we are creating bespoke experiences like RH Yountville, an integration of Food, Wine, Art & Design in the Napa Valley; RH1 & RH2, our private jets; and RH3, our luxury yacht that is available for charter in the Caribbean and Mediterranean, where the wealthy and affluent visit and vacation.
-These immersive experiences expose new and existing customers to our evolving authority in architecture.
+Additionally, we create bespoke experiences like RH Yountville, an integration of Food, Wine, Art & Design in the Napa Valley; RH1 & RH2, our private jets; and RH3, our luxury yacht that is available for charter in the Caribbean and Mediterranean, where the wealthy and affluent visit and vacation.
+These immersive experiences expose both new and existing customers to our evolving authority in architecture, interior design and landscape architecture.

 Global Expansion.
 We believe that our luxury brand positioning and unique aesthetic have strong international appeal, and that pursuit of global expansion will provide RH with a substantial opportunity to build over time a projected \$20 to \$25 billion global brand in terms of annual revenues.
 Our view is that the competitive environment globally is more fragmented and primed for disruption than the North American market, and there is no direct competitor of scale that possesses the product, operational platform, and brand of RH.
 As such, we are actively pursuing the expansion of the RH brand globally.
 Our plans include launching a number of international locations in the United Kingdom and Europe, which began with the opening of RH England in June 2023, followed by RH Munich and RH Düsseldorf in November 2023, RH Brussels in March 2024, and RH Madrid in June 2024.
-We have also secured a number of other locations in various markets in the United Kingdom, continental Europe and Australia, including in Paris, London, Milan and Sydney.
+We have also secured locations in Paris, London, Milan and Sydney.

 Digital Reimagination.
 Our strategy is to digitally reimagine the RH brand and business model both internally and externally.
 Internally, our multiyear effort began with the reimagination of our Center of Innovation & Product Leadership to incorporate digitally integrated visuals and decision data designed to amplify the creative process from product ideation to product presentation.
 Externally, our strategy comes to life digitally through The World of RH, an online portal where customers can explore and be inspired by the depth and dimension of our brand.
-Launched in the spring of 2022, The World of RH includes rich, immersive content with simplified navigation and search functionality, all designed to enhance the shopping experience and render our product and brand more valuable.
 We expect to continue to elevate the customer experience on The World of RH with further enhancements to content, navigation and search functionality.
 We believe an opportunity exists to create similar strategic separation online as we have with our Galleries offline, reconceptualizing what a website can and should be.